CiscoDevNet/intersight-powershell/docs/Get-IntersightFabricSwitchClusterProfileTemplate.md

 ```

 ### -Name
-Specifies the name of the MarketplaceCatalog.
+Specifies the name of the FabricSwitchClusterProfileTemplate.

 ```yaml
 Type: String